-Keel Beach (not Keem!) is a huge cresent-shaped beach located near the village of Keel on Achill Island, County Mayo, in the far west of Ireland.
+Keel Beach is a large crescent-shaped beach located near the village of Keel on Achill Island along the Wild Atlantic Way.

 It has a spectacular setting, with the towering cliffs of Minaun providing a stunning backdrop.

-Luckily enough, I grew up not too far away from Keel and have visited it countless times, so I am delighted to share with you everything I know about this brilliant beach.
+Luckily enough, I grew up not too far away from here and have visited it countless times, so I am delighted to share with you everything I know about this brilliant beach.

 Some Handy Information Before You Go